-Terminal-area operations are defined for the departure and approach phases.
-These operations contain pointwise ground tracks, where the surface coordinates and altitude controls reflect the locations of the pre-processed sensor path data of their respective phases.
-The controls are of type "At or below".
-The departure operation is processed first, followed by the en-route phases (described in the next section), and the approach operation.
+AEDT processes performance for the two terminal-area operations as described in section 3.7.1.
+The departure operation is processed first.
+The portion of that operation's performance up to where the departure top altitude is first reached (interpolating as needed) is kept as the departure performance.
+Then, AEDT processes performance for the en-route phases (described in the next section), and the approach operation.
 The final point in the result of each phase informs the initial point of the next phase, and all results are combined into a complete runway-to-runway result.
 Note that since the terminal area portion of sensor path analysis is performed using altitude controls, terminal area speeds are determined by the standard procedural profile, and sensor path speeds in the terminal area do not inform the performance results.

-3.7.2.3 En-route
+3.7.2.3 En-route Phase Overview